 - convenes General Meetings of shareholders and decides on proposals to be brought forward to the shareholders; and

 Key responsibilities of the Group Executive Committee

-Under the leadership of the Group CEO, the Group EC has management responsibility for Swiss Re Ltd and the Swiss Re Group.
+Under the leadership of the Group CEO, the Group EC has management responsibility for matters concerning Swiss Re Ltd as a legal entity.
+Additionally, the Group EC has management and functional responsibility for the Swiss Re Group’s matters.
 It supports the Board of Directors in its decision-making process and prepares any proposals for the Board of Directors in the Group EC’s area of responsibility.
 In particular with respect to the below topics, it:

 - has overall responsibility for managing operations, subject to delegation by the Board of Directors; and

 - issues guidelines relating to the delegation of decision-making authority within the Group.